Northern Lake District Discovery Tour

 Travel through the remote western fells to the seaside village of St Bees.
 Here we visit the Priory and find out about ‘St Bees’ Man’.
 Lunch is taken on the seafront watching the waves and listening to seabirds.
 On our return journey we visit beautiful Crummock Water and Buttermere and travel over the iconic Honister Pass.

-Wednesday: The Great Border City and the Solway Firth
+Carlisle, the Great Border City and The Solway Firth

 A walk through streets and alleys of the great Border city of Carlisle reveals a quieter side to this historic city, as we pass the guildhall, cathedral, Tullie House Museum, and the castle.
 Returning along the Solway coast to the end of Hadrian’s Wall, history and wildlife sit side by side amongst the sand dunes, salt marsh and mosses.

 This tour to the far eastern fells ends with one of the Lake District’s largest lakes.
 After exploring a fascinating church we visit Dalemain House where there will be plenty of time to explore the house, the beautiful gardens and interesting museum.
 We continue to Ullswater, where we take a wonderful cruise down the lake to Glenridding.
 Finally we visit an atmospheric waterfall hidden amongst an arboretum.